gjlee4921/ElectroNinja/README.md

 ### LTSpice Installation

 Ensure that LTSpice is installed on your system.
 You can download it from the [Analog Devices LTSpice page](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
 This tool is required for simulating and previewing circuit designs.
+Change the ltspice_path varible in \circuit\circuit_saver.py and \gui\middle_panel.py to the path of LT SPICE .exe file

 ## Installation